 However, as the years passed and the world changed, Mike suddenly found himself at a disadvantage because he did not have a degree.
 "My 'rock star' dream wasn't quite panning out, so I was on to 'Life Plan B.' My company went through a major corporate restructure, and that put my job in jeopardy.
 I spent several months navigating the employment scene only to find that the job market had completely changed.
 Most mid- to upper-level positions now required a college degree."

 Fortunately, Mike's position at his company was safe, but he knew he was going to need a degree to ensure future security.
 He did some research and learned about his company's tuition reimbursement program; soon, he was enrolled at Ashford University earning a Bachelor of Arts in Organizational Management.

 Mike chose Ashford for two main reasons: the accelerated format and the fact that the school was local (Mike and his family live in Morrison, Illinois, which is only 13 miles from Clinton).
 Now an Ashford alumnus, we spoke to Mike when he was still enrolled.
 "My original intent was to enroll in the online program, but my Admissions Counselor suggested I take the first course on campus to get a feel for how the program worked.”
-When the program offering night classes for working adults ended, Mike transitioned to online courses, and graduated in August 2012 at the age of 41 with a GPA of 3.99!
+When the program offering night classes for working adults ended, Mike transitioned to online courses, and graduated in August 2012 at the age of 41.
 He also was a member of Golden Key National Honour Society and Alpha Sigma Lambda.